terraform-ibm-modules/terraform-ibm-powervs-sap/README.md

 Following limitations currently apply:
 - The name of SAP system network should be unique and might not be reused.
 If you destroy existing system and recreate it again, you must use another network name.
-- Only SLES15 SP3 as operating system is supported
+- Only SLES15 SP3 and RHEL 8.4 as operating system are supported

 ## Example Usage
 ```hcl